-The question of how to organize the IT must been seen also in the light of current trends.
-In today’s era of digital transformation, the IT is increasingly demanded to support agility, innovation, and exploration.
-Thus, organizations make increasingly use of the so-called bimodal IT concept (Haffke et al., 2017), which decomposes the IT into two coherent modes.
-The first mode, which may stand for the “older” understanding of IT, focusses on exploitation and stability (“keeping the lights on”).
-The other mode, which may be seen as newer understanding of IT, focusses on exploration, innovation, agility, and speed.
-These “two ITs in one” pose specific challenges to the IT organization and may require a structural separation between the traditional and agile mode.
-In their research, Haffke et al. (2017) examined 19 organizations and how they organize for their bimodal IT.
+The question of how to organize IT must also be seen in the light of current trends.
+In today’s era of digital transformation, IT is increasingly expected to support agility, innovation, and exploration.
+Thus, organizations make increasing use of the so-called bimodal IT concept (Haffke et al., 2017), which decomposes IT into two coherent modes.
+The first mode, which may stand for the “older” understanding of IT, focuses on exploitation and stability (“keeping the lights on”).
+The other mode, which may be seen as the newer understanding of IT, focuses on exploration, innovation, agility, and speed.
+These “two ITs in one” pose specific challenges to IT organization and may require a structural separation between the traditional and agile modes.
+In their research, Haffke et al. (2017) examined 19 organizations and how they organize their bimodal IT.
 They identified four archetypes.
-For example, they found that organizations establish an agile mode division completely outside the traditional IT , often labelled as “digital” division, led by the chief digital officer.
-This organization of IT imposes a high level of disruption and may reduce the (strategic) power of the CIO and the traditional IT , as major digital ambitions are allocated to the new division (Haffke et al., 2017)Against this background, it becomes obvious that organizing for IT is a continues process that is connected to the overall transformation journey of the organization.
+For example, they found that organizations establish an agile mode division completely outside of the traditional IT , often labeled as the “digital” division, led by the chief digital officer.
+This organization of IT imposes a high level of disruption and may reduce the (strategic) power of the CIO and traditional IT , as major digital ambitions are allocated to the new division (Haffke et al., 2017).
+Against this background, it becomes obvious that organizing IT is a continuous process that is connected to the overall transformation journey of the organization.

 Processes

 Generally, a process is a sequence of activities to complete certain tasks.
-There is a multitude of processes within an organization, presenting themselves as either cross-functional processes (e.g., recruitment processes), or processes that are unique to specific business units (e.g., after-sales processes).
-As the IT is closely connected to the business, it is involved in many of these functional processes.
-Beyond that, the IT itself has several central processes that need to be managed.
-The most important ones are:
+There is a multitude of processes within an organization, presenting themselves as either cross-functional processes (e.g., recruitment processes) or processes that are unique to specific business units (e.g., after-sales processes).
+As IT is closely connected to the business, it is involved in many of these functional processes.
+Beyond that, IT itself has several central processes that need to be managed.
+The most important of these are:

-Project management: These processes relate to the execution of IT projects which are unique endeavors, and which can be differentiated from the daily operating business.
+Project management: These processes relate to the execution of IT projects, which are unique endeavors and can be differentiated from day-to-day operations.
 They range from small projects to complex programs, such as SAP introduction.